lloydbond/cracker/README.md

 ## Motivation

+### Who is this For
-* Quick and easy execution and monitoring of Makefile and other types of runners for your local project.
+Quick and easy execution and monitoring of Makefile and other types of runners for your local project.
+When you need to give a laymon commands to run and they are averse to typing in a terminal.

+### ***Note from the maintainer***

+I've been using this project as a means to learn Rust.
+Expect improvments and additions as I have time.
+Any improvements, code style, or feed back will go along way for this project.
+Any contributions or additions to the supported Task runners as well as UI beautifcations or simplifications are greatly welcomed and appreciated.
+Happy Coding!